Gianluca Festa: Cagliari, Inter and Roma

-Born in Cagliari, Festa started his career at his hometown club Cagliari Calcio.
+Born in Cagliari, Festa started his career at his hometown club Cagliari.
 During the 1987–88 season, he was loaned to Fersulcis.
-After his loan spell he started impressing and showing constant performances at Cagliari which eventually made Inter Milan show interest, whom he joined in 1993.
-In his first year at the club he only made 4 league starts for Inter, and was transferred to Serie A rivals A.S.
-Roma.
-His form for Roma then earned him a move back to Inter Milan where he became a regular starter for the club, however prior to joining Middlesbrough he lost his place in the team and found himself mainly as a substitute.
+After his loan spell, he started impressing and showing constant performances at Cagliari which eventually made Inter Milan show interest, whom he joined in 1993.
+In his first year at the club, he only made four league starts for Inter, and was transferred to Serie A rivals Roma.
+His form for Roma then earned him a move back to Inter Milan, where he became a regular starter for the club; however, prior to joining Middlesbrough, he lost his place in the team and found himself mainly as a substitute.

 Middlesbrough

 In 1997, Festa joined Middlesbrough, being one of the first Italians to play in the Premier League.
-Festa arrived at Middlesbrough from Inter Milan in the midst of a relegation battle to add steel to the defence.
-Festa was the second Italian at the club with Middlesbrough also having Italian International Fabrizio Ravanelli at the club.
+Festa arrived at Middlesbrough from Inter in the midst of a relegation battle to add steel to the defence.
+Festa was the second Italian at the club with Middlesbrough, who also had Italian international Fabrizio Ravanelli at the club.
 Festa scored on an impressive winning debut against Sheffield Wednesday in January 1997.
 Festa had been an accomplished martial arts master, a junior Italian tennis champion and captain of the Army team when he did his national service.
 He had shrewd positional sense, was tough in the tackle, a dominating figure in the air and got forward on occasions to score the odd important goal.
-After scoring in the semi final against Chesterfield, a goal that could have been even more historic was ruled out when Festa's header in the 1997 FA Cup Final was deemed offside.
+After scoring in the semi-final against Chesterfield, a goal that could have been even more historic was ruled out when Festa's header in the 1997 FA Cup Final was deemed offside.
 That was one of three Wembley appearances he made in his first 18 months at the club.

 When many of Middlesbrough's players left following relegation, Festa stayed and helped win promotion back to the top flight.
 His performances earned him the Middlesbrough player of the year award in 1998.
 Festa was squeezed out by the arrivals of England internationals Gareth Southgate and Ugo Ehiogu but remained as a squad player.
-In his final season at Boro they again reached the FA Cup semi finals.
-This time they faced Arsenal.
+In his final season at Boro, they again reached the FA Cup semi finals.
+This time, they faced Arsenal.
 Festa came on as a substitute for the injured Ehiogu with the score poised at 0–0.
-However, he unfortunately scored an own goal which proved to be decisive, as Arsenal reached the final with a narrow 1–0 win.
-Other memorable moments for Festa include scoring a late equaliser in a 3–3 draw with Southampton despite his team being reduced to 9 men, and an equaliser against North East rivals Newcastle United.
+However, he scored an own goal, which proved to be decisive, as Arsenal reached the final with a narrow 1–0 win.
+Other memorable moments for Festa include scoring a late equaliser in a 3–3 draw with Southampton, despite the team being reduced to nine men, and an equaliser against North East rivals Newcastle United.